scolapicchioni/spa20/Lab07/readme.md

 # Security: Resource Based Authorization

-We did not yet protect the update and delete operations.
+We did not protect the update and delete operations, yet.

 What we would like to have is an application where:
 - Every product has an owner